r-spacex/SpaceX-API/README.md

     "article_link": "https://spaceflightnow.com/2018/02/07/spacex-debuts-worlds-most-powerful-rocket-sends-tesla-toward-the-asteroid-belt/",
     "video_link": "https://www.youtube.com/watch?v=wbSwFU6tY1c"
   },
   "details": "The launch was a success, and the side boosters landed simultaneously at adjacent ground pads.
-Drone ship landing of the central core is unconfirmed.
-Final burn to heliocentric mars-earth orbit is expected after the second stage and payload pass through the Van Allen belts, followed by payload separation."
+Drone ship landing of the central core failed.
+Final burn to heliocentric mars-earth orbit was successful after the second stage and payload passed through the Van Allen belts."
 }
 ```